helmedeiros/blog/content/en/posts/2025-06-13-okra-framework-leadership-presentation.md

 subtitle: How two years of iterative framework development culminated in a leadership presentation that demonstrated the power of collaborative strategy execution
 ---

-On June 13, 2025, Pernelle and I presented our experience with the OKRA framework, a method we’ve used over the past two years to improve how we connect strategy with execution.
+On June 13, 2025, Pernelle and I presented our experience with the OKRA framework, a framework we created and have been iterating on over the past two years to improve how we connect strategy with execution.
 What began as a simple way to make OKR planning more collaborative gradually became a consistent part of how our teams work and deliver results.

 We were invited by Omio’s OKR shepherds to share these learnings with product leaders across the company.
 This followed a period where our teams maintained strong performance while demonstrating clear ownership of their goals.
 It wasn’t about doing more work—it was about aligning better on what mattered.